kunalb/panopticon/README.md

 Changelog
 ---------

+### Master
+- Reimplement probes to be more robust and avoid capturing all contents
+- Probes can now write to multiple traces

 ### 0.0.3
 - Added basic support for capturing arguments in traces
 - New utility to "flatten" complex or sparse traces for readability